 We like to hear from country music artistes from around the world and also welcome your enquiries for them to perform at festivals and events worldwide.
-Radio stations are welcome to contact us to arrange interviews or to let us know about their country music radio promotions.
-Register your act with us or update your press pack today.
+Radio stations are welcome to contact us to arrange potential interviews or to let us know about their country music radio promotions.
+If you’re an established artiste on this site please update your press pack today.
+We’re looking forward to hearing from you, wherever you are in the world.
+Get in touch.

 Artiste Registration Form